AsamehELsayed/elite-site/QUICK_DEPLOY.md

-# Quick Deployment Guide for Elite-Mark.com
+# Quick Deployment Guide for raheedbrides.cloud

 ## 🚀 Fast Track to Production

 ### Prerequisites
 - Ubuntu/Debian server with Docker installed
-- Domain `elite-mark.com` pointing to your server
+- Domain `raheedbrides.cloud` pointing to your server
 - Nginx already running (for other sites)

 ### Step 1: Clone & Setup (5 minutes)